sampadasathe/Understanding-Fantasy-Premier-League-Player-Prices-using-Regression/README.md

 Y(FPL value) = 4.77 + 0.131(Market value) + 0.002(FPL points) + 0.108(Age Category 2) + 0.411(Age Category 3) + 0.191(Age Category 4) + 0.161(Age Category 5) – 0.053(Age Category 6) – 0.387(Position Category 2) – 0.547(Position Category 3) – 0.514(Position Category 4) – 0.263(No Big Club) + 0.326(Non British Player) - 0.0627(Market Value * Age Category 2) – 0.0722(Market Value * Age Category 3) – 0.068(Market Value * Age Category 4) – 0.057(Market Value * Age Category 5) – 0.0004(Market Value * Age Category 6) + 0.008(FPL Points * Age Category 2) + 0.005(FPL Points * Age Category 3) + 0.007(FPL Points * Age Category 4) + 0.008(FPL Points * Age Category 5) + 0.010(FPL Points * Age Category 6) - 0.049(Market Value * Position Category 2) – 0.044(Market Value * Position Category 3) - 0.047(Market Value * Position Category 4) – 0.0005(FPL Points * Position Category 2) – 0.001(FPL Points * Position Category 3) – 0.005(FPL Points * Position Category 4) + 0.020(Market Value * No Big Club) -0.003(Market Value * No Big Club) + 0.0328(Market Value * Non British Player)

 Based on the above equation, we can derive the following relationships between FPL value and all the predictor variables:
-● For a British center forward player, who is playing for a big club and is aged between 18-21, FPL value increases by 13.12% for every dollar increase in market value.
+● For a British center forward player, who is playing for a big club and is aged between 18-21, FPL value increases by 13.12% for every dollar increase in market value.<br>
 ● For a British center forward player, who is playing for a big club, is aged between 18-21 and has a market value of 0, FPL value increases by 0.2% for every unit increase in FPL points.
-Since it’s not possible for a player to have a market value of 0, this interpretation is meaningless.
+Since it’s not possible for a player to have a market value of 0, this interpretation is meaningless.<br>
 ● For a British center forward player, having FPL points 0, who is playing for a big club and is aged between 22-24, the degree of change in FPL value is 6.27% less than that caused by a British center forward player, who is playing for a big club and is aged between 18-21 for every dollar increase in market value.
 ● For a British center forward player, having FPL points 0, who is playing for a big club and is aged between 25-27, the degree of change in FPL value is 7.22% less than that caused by a British center forward player, who is playing for a big club and is aged between 18-21 for every dollar increase in market value.
 ● For a British center forward player, having FPL points 0, who is playing for a big club and is aged between 28-31, the degree of change in FPL value is 6.88% less than that caused by a British center forward player, who is playing for a big club and is aged between 18-21 for every dollar increase in market value.